GethinDavies1990/CI_MS2_DTR/README.md

 ## RapidAPI - Sports API - Football
  1. create an account
  2. once you have created an account you will be supplied with a key and parameters needed to fetch the data
+ 3. The api is on a freemium tier, and is limited to a 100 fetches a day.

  ## Email JS